SatyamGondhale/Learn-Android-With-Kotlin/README.md

 1. This help us to understand how Recyclerview is implemented in Android with Kotlin.
 2. It's almost a similar way how Recyclerview is implemented Java way.
 3. Here also we deal with Adapter class, clickListener event for Recyclerview.
-4 .Reference for how Lamba can be used as ClickListener for RecyclerView [Tutorial](https://www.andreasjakl.com/recyclerview-kotlin-style-click-listener-android/).
+4. Reference for how Lamba can be used as ClickListener for RecyclerView [Tutorial](https://www.andreasjakl.com/recyclerview-kotlin-style-click-listener-android/).
 5. Kotlin concepts used here are :
    - [Kotlin Functions](https://kotlinlang.org/docs/reference/functions.html)
    - [Kotlin Lambdas](https://kotlinlang.org/docs/reference/lambdas.html)